MrRobinOfficial/Guide-UnrealEngine/README.md

 uint64 h = 10;
 ```

 **NOTE**: Unreal Engine only supports int32 and int64 for Blueprint editor.
-The other types are not supported, but can be still be used by Unreal header system (UPROPERTY and UFUNCTION).
+The other types are not supported, but can be still be used by Unreal reflection system (UPROPERTY and UFUNCTION).

 ### Strings

-Strings differs in Unreal Engine and C++.
+Strings differs in Unreal Engine and native C++.

 You can read more about string handling <a href="https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/StringHandling/" target="_blank">here</a>!

-This is how you would define it in standard C++:
+This is how you would define it in native C++:

 ```cpp
 std::string Message("Hello, World!"); // This is string in C++ standard library